15 Jaw-Dropping Natural Landmarks in Western Australia

 Spa Pool, Karijini National Park

-Anyone that follows me on Instagram knows that Karijini is my favourite place in Western Australia to date.
+Anyone who follows me on Instagram knows that Karijini is my favourite place in Western Australia to date.

 This remote and wonderful national park is found in the Pilbara region of Western Australia.
 Drawing adventure seekers with its fern-lined natural pools and mesmerising crimson gorges.